Operational Stack Table

 811044

-The Op Stack Table has 2 extension columns, rppa and ClockJumpDifferenceLookupClientLogDerivative.
+The Op Stack Table has 2 auxiliary columns, rppa and ClockJumpDifferenceLookupClientLogDerivative.

 1. A Permutation Argument establishes that the rows of the Op Stack Table correspond to the rows of the Processor Table.
 The running product for this argument is contained in the rppa column.